microsoft/vscode-docs/docs/languages/java.md

 <a class="tutorial-install-extension-btn" href="http://aka.ms/vscode-java-installer-win">Download Visual Studio Code Java Pack Installer</a>

-> **Note**: The installer is currently only available for Windows, we're working on the macOS version, please stay tuned.
+> **Note**: The installer is currently only available for Windows.
+For other OS, please install those components (JDK, VS Code and Java extensions) individually.
+We're working on the macOS version, please stay tuned.

 Alternatively, you can also add Java language support to VS Code by installing the popular Java extensions by yourself.